riahalz/Python/README.md

 # Python
-Computer Science Syllabus.
-Code snippets with comments.
+All code snippets with comments